prof-rossetti/lambda-lecture-pytest/README.md

 You'll see an "AssertionError", which means the test is failing. **Your second objective is to make the tests pass, and expand the number of scenarios tested.**

-### Instructions
+Instructions:

   1. Uncomment the "TODO" on line 42, and replace it with: `winning_choice = determine_winner(user_choice, computer_choice)`.
   2. Incrementally update the logic inside the `determine_winner()` function, and manually test the game after each iteration by playing it to ensure it is working properly.
   3. As you are iteratively developing, notice what manual testing actions you are taking and find opportunities to automate those activities by iteratively running the game test file and revising / expanding its contents as necessary.